2025 Fringe Benefits Tax year

 Ute’s and commercial vehicles

-Commercial vehicles (such as dual cab ute’s) with a carrying capacity of 1 tonne and over or are designed to carry a load and not passengers may be exempt from Fringe Benefits Tax (FBT) if they meet certain criteria.
-The ATO provides exemptions for vehicles that are considered primarily for business use.
-Here are the key points to consider:
+Certain commercial vehicles—such as dual cab utilities—with a carrying capacity of one tonne or more, or vehicles that are designed primarily to carry a load rather than passengers, may be exempt from Fringe Benefits Tax (FBT) if specific conditions are met.
+The Australian Taxation Office (ATO) provides exemptions for vehicles that are considered to be used mainly for business purposes.
+The following key points should be considered when determining whether an exemption applies:

 Criteria for Exemption